Djordje-Stojanovic/MultiagentFramework/PROJECT_SCOPE.md

 - **Documentation:** Trafilatura (offline, forever-free scraping)
 - **MCP Servers:** GitHub only (for code management)

+## Core Design Philosophy
+- **Multi-Model by Design**: Never lock into a single LLM provider.
+Code must work with OpenAI, Anthropic, Google, OpenRouter, and any future providers.
+- **Pydantic AI as Abstraction**: Our abstraction layer handles all model providers uniformly - streaming, async, sync all work the same regardless of underlying model.
+- **Model Agnostic Architecture**: Agent definitions, streaming, and all functionality must work identically across GPT-4, Claude, Gemini, or any model we add.
+- **Dark Mode Only**: The modern, professional standard for AI applications.
+No light mode elements.

 ## Platform Decision ✅
 **Chosen: Web app with FastAPI + simple HTML**
 - Start simple, iterate fast